In this post, I’ll show you an example walkthrough of filling out ONE TEDx speaker application from start to finish:

 - Youth – these events are targeted at under 18s (e.g.: TEDxYouth@Manchester).
 If your message is perfect for under 18s, these are great events to pursue.

-There are some events that have better video/stage/audio, and some that don’t.
 Some events are not filmed (which sucks, since you won’t have any way to prove that you were a TEDx speaker, nor will your talk have the benefit of the TEDx YouTube channel).

 Generally, the better-produced events will be more competitive since they are more desirable.
 In terms of competition, you can expect about 50-200 applicants for any given TEDx event.

-Insider Tip: Which TEDx event type is best?
+Insider Tip: Which TEDx events are best?

 Standard events are suitable for almost every speaker (unless your message is only valuable to university students or under 18s).
 The same team runs “Salon” “TEDxWomen” and the corresponding Standard event (e.g.: “TEDxLondonSalon”, “TEDxLondonWomen” and “TEDxLondon” are the same team), but the team will put the most effort into the “main” event (e.g.: “TEDxLondon”) and the TEDxWomen event(e.g.: “TEDxLondonWomen”).